seboettg / citeproc-php

 Filter Citations

-Since version 2.1 you have also the possibility to apply a filter so that just specific citations appear.
+Since version 2.1, you can also apply a filter to render only specific citations.

 <p>This a wise sentence